Safeguarding Children Policy

 • Complete The FA Safeguarding Children Course

-If concerns arise regarding any individual—either currently involved with or seeking to join the club—we will seek advice from The FA.
-All decisions regarding suitability will align with legislation and be made in the best interests of children.
-The FA works to prevent individuals with relevant and significant offending histories from engaging with or influencing children in football, thereby reducing the risks of harm or grooming.
+If concerns arise regarding any individual—either currently involved with or seeking to join the club—we will seek advice from the FA.
+All decisions regarding suitability will align with legislation and be made in the best interests of children, young people and vulnerable adult.
+The FA works to prevent individuals with relevant and significant offending histories from engaging with or influencing children or vulnerable adult in football, thereby reducing the risks of harm or grooming.

 5. Whistleblowing

 Hull City Ladies supports and promotes The FA’s Whistleblowing Policy.
 Anyone with concerns about a person in a position of trust in football should report it.
-This includes both adults and young people. ( please see separate policy on Whistle blowing)
+This includes both adults and young people. (please see separate policy on Complaints and Whistle blowing)

 Contact Options: